sillelien/dollar-core/README.md

 * Nullsafe - Special null type reduces null pointer exceptions, which can be replaced by an isNull() check.
 * Threadsafe - No shared state, always copy on write.
 No shared state means avoidance of synchronization primitives, reduces memory leaks and generally leaves you feeling happier.
 It comes at a cost (object creation) but that cost is an acceptable cost as far as Dollar is concerned.

-## The Rules

-1. Do not create your own Threads.
-2. Do not create your own Threads.
-3. Always run from a *static* context (e.g. a public static void main method)
-4. All `var` objects are **immutable**, so use the returned value after 'mutation' actions.

 ## Badges